OUR PEOPLE

 After a 12 year career in public accounting which resulted in successful completion of a Bachelor of Business Degree from Queensland University of Technology in Brisbane, and subsequent qualification as a CPA, Adan became a director and part owner of his parents’ company GMT Logging Pty Ltd in 2004, and purchased the business outright in 2016.
 GMT now harvests approximately 300,000 tonnes per annum as a contractor for HQ Plantations in the Hoop (Araucaria) & Southern Pine Plantations in South East Queensland.

-Lauren is the General Manager of her family business JCH Harvest, her role includes human resource, compliance and business development.
-Lauren is currently undertaking a Women & Leadership Australia Program for individuals in industry and previously worked in Educational Leadership and Strategic Planning (Bachelor of Education).
+Lauren is the General Manager of her family business, JCH Harvest, where she leads human resources, compliance, and business development.
+With a background in Educational Leadership and Strategic Planning (Bachelor of Education), Lauren brings a consultative and collaborative leadership style to her work.

 Ricky is the Managing Director of Leeson’s Logging and Cartage.
 This is a family business started in the 1970s and Ricky is the third generation to work in it.
 The business works for HVP in Gippsland harvesting approximately 280,000 tonne of pine in flat fall.
 The business also hauls approximately 150,000 tonne of Plantation Bluegum for Midway and AP Maryvale in the Gippsland and Ballarat area.
 The business is supported by an office and workshop based in Rosedale with a total employee number of 65.